1. Data mining

 Data is the bread and butter of social media platforms.
 They do everything based on your information – tailor their services, serve ads, analyze the market, build business models, etc. Some data you’ve given to them is personal, like your name, email addresses, date of birth, or where you live.
 But other kinds of data, like your likes and dislikes, photos, and posts, can paint a picture of who you really are too.
 This type of data is a gold mine for social media platforms.
+So this is where data mining comes in.

 Once you willingly give away data by agreeing to their Terms and Conditions, it belongs to them.
 They can do almost whatever they please with it.
 They can: